 What’s important to note here is that removable media (conventional USB hard disks, etc.) should be interchanged regularly and should not be kept connected to the system permanently.

 The once “condemned” tape option is becoming an increasingly popular option for IT to leverage again in regards to encryption Trojans.
-This is because tapes do not enable direct data access, and thus provide protection against ransomware.
+This is because tapes do not enable direct data access, and thus provide ransomware protection.
 Just like rotatable media, tapes should be exported to a secure location for optimum protection.

 4. Storage snapshots and replicated VMs